2i2c-org/docs/admin/howto/share-datasets.md

-# Share large data files with your users
+# Share data files with your users

-Sometimes you might need to distribute a set of large files to all your users, so they don't have to re-download it once per person.
+Sometimes you might need to distribute a set of files to all your users, so they don't have to re-download it once per person.
 This is particularly useful in educational contexts, where you might be teaching a course that reads a common dataset.